 If an opossum is lurking around your property, you will probably want to get rid of it as soon as possible.
 Wildlife removal companies like Complete Wildlife Removal Wyoming offer speedy and humane possum removal, as well as restoration of the property, in case of any damage caused by the wild animal in question.
 You can also call animal control if you need more immediate removal of unwanted pests like the possum.

-As we’ve seen, opossums aren’t aggressive and so shouldn’t be treated harshly.
+As we’ve seen, opossums aren’t aggressive and shouldn’t be treated harshly.
 Ideally, try to humanely remove an opossum from your property, using a device such as a live trap or scaring them off.
 You can do this manually or by using an opossum deterrent.

 The removal method you choose will depend on how comfortable you are around wildlife and how easily you get scared.
-If you’re squeamish, you might not want to attempt removing or scaring off of the opossum yourself.
+If you’re squeamish, you might not want to attempt removing or scaring off the opossum yourself.

 Focus on prevention.